Old Jeep truck pulling a heavy log through a muddy forest trail at sunrise, golden light breaking through the trees

 When I’m alone, movement helps me synthesize.

-When my daughter walks into the room, she becomes primary.
+When my daughter walks into the room, she becomes primary, and everything else reorganizes.

 That’s the shift.